Second DUI Defense Lawyers in Miami

-If you were arrested for a Second DUI charge under § 316.193(1) of the Florida Statutes, you should seek the advice of a skilled DUI attorney who can assist you in confronting both the criminal and civil aspects of your case.
-Hubbs Law is experienced in defending DUI clients from Miami, Hialeah, South Miami and throughout Miami-Dade County, including clients facing a Second DUI charge.
+If you were arrested for a second DUI charge under § 316.193(1) of the Florida Statutes, you should seek the advice of a skilled Miami DUI defense attorney who can assist you in confronting both the criminal and civil aspects of your case.
+Hubbs Law Firm is experienced in defending DUI clients from Miami, Hialeah, South Miami and throughout Miami-Dade County, including clients facing a second DUI charge.

 E.J.
-Hubbs is Board Certified by the Florida Bar in criminal trial law.
-A board-certified attorney has been evaluated for competency and experience within a specific area of law.
+Hubbs is Board Certified in Criminal Trial Law by the Florida Bar.
+A Board Certified attorney has been evaluated for competency and experience within a specific area of law.

-As an experienced Miami criminal defense attorney, E.J.
+As an experienced criminal defense attorney, E.J.
 Hubbs has wide-ranging knowledge of Florida DUI laws and uses his insight to aggressively challenge his clients' DUI charges.
-Hubbs Law may be able to present issues that cast doubt on aspects of the prosecution's case, issues that may result in a reduction or dismissal of a Second DUI charge.
+Hubbs Law Firm may be able to present issues that cast doubt on aspects of the prosecution's case, issues that may result in a reduction or dismissal of a second DUI charge.

 Florida requires an automatic driver's license suspension after a second DUI arrest.
 The length of that suspension will depend on whether you submitted to the breath or blood test or refused.
 The length of the suspension also depends on whether your prior administrative suspension involved a refusal to take a breath, blood, or urine test.

-Under Title XXIII, Chapter 316, § 316.193(1) of the Florida Statutes, a person is guilty of the offense of driving under the influence for a second time if the person is driving or in actual physical control of a vehicle in Florida and:
+Under Title XXIII, Chapter 316, § 316.193(1) of the Florida Statutes, a person is guilty of the offense of driving under the influence for a second time if the person is driving or in actual physical control of a vehicle in Florida.

 It is important to note that, under the law, a person may be charged and convicted of DUI without consuming alcohol, if the police suspect that a driver is impaired by drugs or a controlled substance and a drug or controlled substance is detected in a blood test or urine test.